JRMeyer/jrmeyer.github.io/_posts/2016-01-08-Installing-CMU-SPHINX-on-Ubuntu.markdown

 Checking connectivity... done.
 {% endhighlight %}

+If we peek inside the current working directory, we will see we have a new directory:

+{% highlight bash %}
+josh@yoga:~/Desktop/sphinx-source$ la
+pocketsphinx  sphinxbase
+{% endhighlight %}

-Now lets take a look at what we've just cloned:
+Now lets take a look at all the stuff we've just cloned:

 {% highlight bash %}
 josh@yoga:~/Desktop/sphinx-source$ la pocketsphinx